aM3z/UtilTS/README.md

-# utiljs
+# UtilTS
-UtilJS is a module containing  data structures implemented in TypeScript.
+UtilTS is a module containing  data structures implemented in TypeScript.

 ## Collection Framework Hierarchy
 A collection represents a group of objects, known as its elements.
 The Collection interface has the following operations: